anotherk1nd/ML/Practical1.md

 #[11]
 cm = confusion_matrix(Y_test, Y_pred)
 print(cm)
-Prints the confusion matrix, with layout that
+Prints the confusion matrix, with layout that gives # correctly classified examples in each class, and the false positives and negatives
 [[0 6]
  [0 2]]

+#[12]
+from sklearn.model_selection import KFold kf = KFold(n_splits=10, shuffle=True)
+for learn,test in kf.split(X):
+print("app : ", learn, " test ", test)
+ When shuffle=false is used, ...

+#[13]